 A majority of the various Proposed Project elements would be implemented within the operational public right-of-way and would result in a continuation of the existing transportation and public land uses.
 Thus, the Proposed Project would not have the potential to displace existing housing or persons.
 As described under Impact PH-1, the Proposed Project would not result in increased residential population or introduce new commercial, office, or industrial uses into the City.
 The Proposed Project would include some minor new development at UN and/or Hallidie Plazas that could generate a small amount of new employment opportunities, however this increased employment is negligible and is not anticipated to trigger the demand for additional housing.
-Furthermore, the primary objectives of the Proposed Project include increasing the capacity and efficiency of the transit system.
-Thus, the Proposed Project would help accommodate current and future demand for transporting persons to and from places of employment and their residences, reducing the localized impact of the high demand for both employment and housing.
+Furthermore, the primary objectives of the Proposed Project would help accommodate current and future demand for transporting persons to and from places of employment and their residences, reducing the localized impact of the high demand for both employment and housing.
 Therefore, for each alternative and design option, the Proposed Project would have no impact related to the displacement of housing units or substantial numbers of people or the creation of demand for additional housing.